Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Introduction

-The arithmetic dihedral invariants, which will be discussed in Section~\ref{sec:dihedral}, are closely related with and indeed partially named after the dihedral invariants defined by Gutierrez and Shaska~\cite{gutsha}.
-We note a few differences.
-First of all, the models from which we derive our arithmetic dihedral invariants are normalized in a weaker way than in \emph{loc. cit.} This is our reason for calling our invariants 'arithmetic'.
-Secondly, the arithmetic dihedral invariants allow us to treat effectively the reconstruction and parametrization of forms with given invariants, also in the non-generic cases where many of the coefficients in these normal forms are zero.
-Contrary to what is suggested in Lemma~3.2 and Theorem~4.5 in~\cite{gutsha}, such non-generic reconstruction is in fact more involved than that in the generic case.
+If the descent obstruction vanishes, then Section~\ref{sec:descent} also shows how a descent can be effectively constructed if $\Gbar$ is nontrivial.
+In Section~\ref{sec:trivial}, we consider the slightly more involved case when $\Gbar$ is trivial.
+In this case, efficient algorithms are constructed by using the covariant method from~\cite{lrs}.
+Finally, in Section~\ref{sec:counter}, we show how to construct essentially all counterexamples to descent, which recovers the aforementioned results on the extension $\CC | \RR$ as a special case.
+More precisely, given any quadratic extension of fields $L | k$, Theorem~\ref{thm:MainTh5} gives a completely explicit description of the $K$-isomorphism classes of the curves which are defined over $L$ and $K$-isomorphic with their conjugate, but that do not descend to $k$.

-Finally, the purported reconstruction in~\cite[Theorem 4.5]{gutsha} actually takes place over a quadratic extension of $k$, as was already pointed out in~\cite{lr2012}.
-In particular,~\cite[Corollary 4.6]{gutsha} is incorrect, as can also be seen from the results in~\cite[Section 6]{huggins} and our complete classification of the counterexamples in Theorem~\ref{thm:MainTh3}.
+The norm equation mentioned above is in fact determined purely by the \emph{homogeneous dihedral invariants} of the curve $\Xm$.
+These invariants, which will be discussed in Section~\ref{sec:dihedral}, are closely related with and indeed named after the dihedral invariants defined by Gutierrez and Shaska~\cite{gutsha}.
+Like these invariants, they can be calculated quickly once the curve $\Xm$ is given in standard form, a transformation to which can be determined effectively by using the methods in~\cite[Sec.2]{lrs}.
+However, there are a few important differences between our dihedral invariants and the original ones in~\cite{gutsha}.

-In general, the arithmetic dihedral invariants are homogeneous invariants for the action on binary forms of the subgroup of $\PGL_2$ consisting of diagonal and anti-diagonal matrices.
-Therefore any invariant for $\PGL_2$ can be written as a rational function in the arithmetic dihedral invariants.
-For those curves whose reduced automorphism group is tamely cyclic, the arithmetic dihedral invariants can conversely be written as expression in the homogeneous invariants for $\PGL_2$.
-We perform these calculations explicitly for curves of genus $3$.
+First of all, the models from which we derive our homogeneous dihedral invariants are normalized in a weaker way than in~\cite{gutsha}.
+Second, the homogeneous dihedral invariants give an effective approach to the reconstruction and parametrization of forms with given invariants, also in the non-generic cases where many of the coefficients in these normal forms are zero.
+Third, and contrary to what is suggested in Lemma~3.2 and Theorem~4.5 in~\cite{gutsha}, such non-generic reconstruction is in fact more involved than that in the generic case.
+Finally, the claimed reconstruction over the field of moduli $k$ in~\cite[Thm.4.5]{gutsha} actually takes place over a quadratic extension of $k$, as was already pointed out in~\cite[Rem.4.17]{lr2012}.
+In particular,~\cite[Cor.4.6]{gutsha} is incorrect, as can also be seen from the results in~\cite[Sec.6]{huggins} and our complete classification of the counterexamples in Theorem~\ref{thm:MainTh3}.